Finland: Linda Lampenius x Pete Parkkonen win UMK 2026 with Liekinheitin

 01 March 2026

 Linda Lampenius x Pete Parkkonen will represent Finland at the 2026 Eurovision Song Contest in Vienna, Austria, after they won UMK 2026 in comprehensive style.
 Performing Liekinheitin, they set a metaphorical flamethrower on their opposition by almost tripling the score of the second placed entry, Antti Paalanenm, who performend Takatukka.
-The rest were ostensibly left in ashes.
+The rest were left in virtual ashes.

 Liekinheitin, which means “flamethrower”, was always the favourite song heading into UMK 2026, and the only question was how big the win.
 Even the English commentator seemed aghast when Linda Lampenius x Pete Parkkonen scored 470 points from the public after Antti Paalanenm previously scored 152 to put him into the lead.
 Of course, the jury is only worth 25% of the total score, so not only are they essentially meaningless these days, the 75% weight to the public score will always see high numbers.
 Amplify that for an overwhelming favourite!

-Results
+Results (Jury/Public)

 01 Linda Lampenius x Pete Parkkonen – Liekinheitin – 570 (78/492)